-In 2017-2018, 5,087 students took at least one online class at University of Maryland - College Park.
-This is an increase from the 4,697 students who took online classes the previous year.
+In 2020-2021, 13,547 students took at least one online class at University of Maryland - College Park.
+This is a decrease from the 37,981 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering University of Maryland - College Park, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against UMCP?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!